DevonRem/RockPaperScissors/README.md

 # RockPaperScissors
-Create a game of rock paper scissors between the user and computer
+Create a game of rock paper scissors between the user and the computer